 Create a Fargate service

-There are two different ways to run your container tasks with Amazon ECS:
+There are two different ways that we can run our container tasks with Amazon ECS:

 -